-For my first bottle I just so happened to choose Synergy Brand GT’s Organic Raw Kombucha Gingerade flavor (I later learned this is actually one of the best of the commercial brands) and here’s what’s on the label…
+For my first bottle I just so happened to choose GT’s Synergy Brand Organic Raw Kombucha Gingerade flavor (I later learned this is actually one of the best of the commercial brands).
+Although I normally do NOT read Nutrition Facts—and here is why—- for this particular item, the Nutrition Facts are more helpful because GT”s Synergy brand has provided more information than what is actually required by adding the additional nutrients, probiotics, etc. Here is what’s on the label…

 Serving Size 8 fl. oz.

 % Daily Value*

 Total Fat 0g 0%

 Sodium 10mg 1%